HOLODECK 2.0: Vision-Language-Guided 3D World Generation with Editing: 2.0

 \subsection{Scene Analysis}

-The \textbf{Scene Analysis Module}, shown in the first panel of Figure \ref{fig2}, is designed to parse object properties that should appear in the scene from text or images.

-\textit{Text to Scene Image.} Given a text input, the Scene Analysis Module uses VLMs to generate a corresponding reference image.
+The \textbf{Scene Analysis Module}, shown in the first panel of Figure \ref{fig2}, is designed to parse object properties that should appear in the scene from input text. \smallbreak \textit{Text to Scene Image.} Given a text input, the Scene Analysis Module uses GPT-Image-1 to generate a corresponding reference image.
 This image generation process is vital for the subsequent creation of uniform‑style assets.
 Moreover, visual inputs can substantially enhance the spatial awareness of large reasoning models.
-In Figure \ref{fig3}, we present several examples of scene reference images generated from text.

-\textit{Scene Image to Object Images.} After obtaining the scene image, the Scene Analysis Module employs GPT-o3 \cite{GPTo3} to infer object properties (name, position, rotation, size, visual description, etc.) from the text input and its corresponding scene reference image.
-Then we prompt the VLMs to generate a clear, transparent frontal image of each object appearing in the scene image.
+In Figure \ref{fig3}, we present several examples of scene reference images generated from text. \smallbreak \textit{Scene Image to Object Images.} After obtaining the scene image, the Scene Analysis Module employs GPT-o3 \cite{GPTo3} to infer object properties (name, position, rotation, size, visual description, etc.) from the text input and its corresponding scene reference image.
+Then we prompt GPT-Image-1 to generate a clear, transparent frontal image of each object appearing in the scene image.
 This avoids the issues common to current image segmentation algorithms \cite{kirillov2023segmentanything, ren2024groundedSAM}, such as inaccurate segmentation, blurry edges, and difficulty handling occluded objects.
 After generating individual object images, we use GPT-o3 to perform quality control, removing smaller-object images redundantly embedded in larger-object images (e.g., removing the separate faucet when it is already present in the bathtub image).
 In practice, this approach generates accurate, high‑quality object images from the reference image as shown in Figure \ref{fig3}.
 Subsequently, we generate the scene's background image based on the reference image, focusing primarily on the ground texture.